Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

 ![alt](../../images/document_data_management_2_azure_oai_2.png)

-We also need the embedding model and deployment name for later for Azure AI Search to have the permissions to call it during the indexing process.
-Also the demo application will need the deployment name as part of the configuration to configure the Azure OpenAI.
-Run the following command to add those to the **.env** file.
+We need the embedding model and its deployment name to enable Azure AI Search to access it during the indexing process.
+Additionally, the demo application requires the deployment name as part of its configuration to set up Azure OpenAI.
+Use the following command to add these details to the **.env** file.

 {{< copycode lang="bash" >}}
 echo "AZURE_OPENAI_CHATGPT_EMBEDDING_DEPLOYMENT=${model_deployment_name_embedding}" >> .env